 Researchers will provide PICS with details of their publication plan upon submission of manuscripts and theses for review.
-This is for planning purposes so that PICS will have sufficient lead time to work with authors to help publicize research contributions once they are published.
+This will ensure PICS has sufficient lead time to work with authors to help publicize research contributions once they are published.

 The project team will provide PICS with a copy of documents/infographics/etc. for knowledge mobilization and engagement for PICS feedback and layout/editing/graphic assistance as necessary.